OREJAH/nd00333-capstone/README.md

 A working model
 Demo of the deployed model
-Demo of a sample request sent to the endpoint and its response Standout Suggestions
+Demo of a sample request sent to the endpoint and its response
-TODO (Optional): This is where you can provide information about any standout suggestions that you have attempted.